About PMFDR

 Organisers

-The Prime Minister’s Fellowship Scheme for Doctoral Research is a public-private partnership (PPP) between Science & Engineering Research Board (SERB), which is an autonomous body under the Department of Science and Technology (DST), Government of India, and Confederation of Indian Industry (CII).
+The Prime Minister’s Fellowship Scheme for Doctoral Research is a public-private partnership (PPP) between the Anusandhan National Research Foundation (ANRF), established under the Department of Science and Technology (DST), Government of India, and the Confederation of Indian Industry (CII).
+The ANRF was established through an act of Act of Parliament: ANRF Act, 2023, Government of India subsuming the Science and Engineering Research Board (SERB) to provide high-level strategic direction for research, innovation, and entrepreneurship across various scientific disciplines.

 About

-This scheme is aimed at encouraging young, talented, enthusiastic and result-oriented scholars to take up industry-relevant research.
-Under this scheme, the full-time PhD scholars get double the money that they would otherwise get for doing research.
-Average government fellowship in India at any academic or research institute is approximately Rs 25,000 per month, including house rent allowance (HRA).
-Under the Prime Minister’s Fellowship Scheme for Doctoral Research, the scholars get double the JRF/SRF as scholarship which is approx. Rs 86,000 per monyth.
-While one-half of this scholarship comes from the government, the second half comes from a partner company which also works closely with the candidate on the research project.
+This scheme is aimed at encouraging young, talented, enthusiastic, and result-oriented scholars to take up industry-relevant research.
+Under this scheme, full-time PhD scholars receive double the amount they would otherwise get for conducting research.
+The average government fellowship in India at any academic or research institute is approximately ₹25,000 per month, including house rent allowance (HRA).
+Under the Prime Minister’s Fellowship Scheme for Doctoral Research, scholars receive double the JRF/SRF as a scholarship, which is approximately ₹1,00,000 per month.
+While one-half of this scholarship comes from the government, the second half is contributed by a partner company, which also collaborates closely with the candidate on the research project.
 The first batch commenced in 2013.
-The scheme has been made open-ended since September 2014, allowing aspirants to apply anytime within 14 months from their PhD registration.
+Since September 2014, the scheme has been open-ended, allowing aspirants to apply anytime within 14 months from their PhD registration.

-Fellowships have been conferred to more than 300 PM Fellows since 2012 with more than 100 institutes and 200 companies coming together to support the scheme.
-It is envisaged that this scheme would eventually attract large number of talented students into pursuing PhD and on changing industry’s mind-set in investing in R&D and recruiting more PhDs.
+Fellowships have been conferred to more than 350 PM Fellows since 2012 with more than 130 institutes and 300 companies coming together to support the scheme.
+It is envisaged that this scheme would eventually attract a large number of talented students into pursuing PhD and on changing industry’s mind-set in investing in R&D and recruiting more PhDs.

 Apex Council

 The Apex Council is the highest decision-making body of this scheme.
-It is chaired by National Science Chair – SERB and Honorary Professor IIT Delhi, Prof Seyed E. Hasnain and Co-chaired by Dr Anuradda Ganesh, Chief Technical Advisor and Director , Cummins Adjunct Professor, IIT Bombay.
 The council has representation from both industry and academia.
 The Apex Council vets the proposals received under the scheme and gives its recommendations on the candidates to be supported under the scheme.

 Fellowship - Framework